tadmccorkle/tadmccorkle.github.io/posts/cyclic-redundancy-check.md

     return crc
 ```

-This requires much more code than the simple python implementation, but it gets the job done (at least, it does for small CRCs).
+Arguably more complicated than the simple implementation, but it works:

 ```python
 >>> bin(get_small_crc_shift(bytearray.fromhex("25"), 0x5))